jckarter/clay/doc/language-reference.md

 Clay functions, and thereby most expression forms, can return multiple values.
 The comma operator concatenates values into a multiple value list.

     // Example
+    // XXX

 However, for sanity's sake, expressions are normally constrained to single values, and it is an error to use a multiple-value expression in a single value context.
 (Zero values is considered "multiple values" by this rule.)

     // Example
+    // XXX

-Where multiple value expressions are allowed, a multiple value context may be introduced using the [unpack operator] `..`.
-The multiple values of the `..` expression are unpacked directly into the surrounding multiple value list.
+A multiple value context may be introduced using the [unpack operator] `..`.
+The multiple values of the `..` expression are interpolated directly into the surrounding multiple value list.

     // Example
+    // XXX

 Certain syntactic forms provide implicit multiple value context: